VedanM/CS521-Debunking-Solana/README.md

 **Issues**

-On some of our machines when running the python experiment we got the unexpected result where ADH was actually faster than ALH.
 We then recreated the test in C++.
 We did this because of C++'s more consistent behavior and minimal overhead compared to Python.

 Some of our hypothesises for why ADH would be faster in Python include: